-The first dose of measles vaccine is given at 9 months.
-This is followed by a second (booster) dose at 18 months.
+The first dose of measles vaccine is given at 6 months.
+This is followed by a second dose at 12 months.

 Antibodies from the mother usually protect the infant against measles during the first few months of life.
 During this time measles vaccine is often ineffective as the vaccine virus may be killed by the maternal antibodies.

-Unfortunately, infants often get infected with measles when they come into contact with other children at health clinics, out patient departments or in hospital wards.
-Any infant of 9 months or more who visits a clinic or hospital and does not have measles immunisation documented on their Road-to-Health Card should immediately be given a dose of measles vaccine.
+Unfortunately, infants often get infected with measles when they come into contact with other children at health clinics, outpatient departments or in hospital wards.
+Any infant of 6 months or more who visits a clinic or hospital and does not have measles immunisation documented on their Road-to-Health Booklet should immediately be given a dose of measles vaccine.

 2-45 What are the complications of measles immunisation?